9.5. Eigenvalues and Eigenvectors#

 Our goal is to develop a formula for \(x_n\) and describe what can happen when \(n\) approaches to infinity.

 Let’s consider the movement of populations or groups of people from one region to another.
 We want a simple model that considers the changes in the population of a city and its surrounding suburbs over a period of years.
 Let’s say the initial year is 2020 and denote the population of the city and suburbs by \(c_0\) and \(s_0\), respectively.
-Now we can form the intial vector population \(\vec{x_0} = \begin{bmatrix} c_0\\ r_0\\ \end{bmatrix}\).
+Now we can form the initial vector population \(\vec{x_0} = \begin{bmatrix} c_0\\ r_0\\ \end{bmatrix}\).
 Similarly, for 2021 and subsequent years, denote the populations of the city and suburbs by the vectors

 How can be these vectors mathematically related?